top of page

 1. Artman–Breitung, M., Watson, D. A., Dickerson, A. K. [2021] “Simultaneous impact of twin drops on a semi-infinite liquid target”.
 Physics of Fluids, Volume 33, Issue 10, doi:10.1063/5.0067442, October 2021.
 PDF

 2. Dickerson, A. K., Artman–Breitung, M., and Watson, D. A. [2021] “Simultaneous impact of twin drops on a semi-infinite liquid target”.
-Presentation.
 Presented at the American Physical Society 74th Annual Meeting of the APS Division of Fluid Dynamics, November 21 – 23, 2021, Phoenix, Arizona, United States of America.

 WATER ENTRY OF HETEROGENEOUS SPHERES